bhstoller/AgeTransform-VAE/README.md

 ### Dataset Imbalance
 <p align="justify">
-The IMDB-Wiki dataset had a notable age imbalance, with fewer samples for older individuals, potentially skewing the model’s learning.
+The Morph-II dataset had a notable age imbalance, with fewer samples for older individuals, potentially skewing the model’s learning.
 To mitigate this, we employed data augmentation techniques and weighted loss functions to ensure fairer representation across all age ranges.
 </p>

 ### Disentanglement Complexity